outpaddling/Coding-Standards/README.md

 to describe in the man page format:

-    1. Consider whether the application is too big and should be broken into separate programs.
+    1. Consider whether the application is too big and should be broken into separate, more cohesive programs.

-    2. If it really must be so complex, write a simple man page providing an overview and in it provide a link to the full manual in a more appropriate format.
+    2. If it really must be so complex, write a simple man page providing an overview, and in it tell the reader where to find the full manual in a more appropriate format.

 3. Use highly descriptive variable and constant names to reduce the need for comments.